emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Requires at least: 2.9
 Tested up to: 3.6
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2 or later

 E-MAILiT Share Buttons help your visitors easily share, bookmark and email your pages and content using any service.

 == Description ==

-E-MAILiT is the safest way (without ad tracking cookies) to boost your traffic, to get more followers, to target your sharers and earn instant revenue (transforming a share button to a complete monetization tool).
+E-MAILiT Share platform is the safest way (without using online behavioral advertising practices) to boost your traffic, to get more followers, to target your sharers and earn instant revenue (transforming a share button to a complete monetization tool).
 Use E-MAILiT to share in Facebook, Twitter, Google+, Gmail, Pinterest, LinkedIn, StumbleUpon, Blogger, Tumblr and more social channels in 75 languages.
 Keep your audience engaged in the promoted content and get more traffic back to your site.
+Buttons contain a searchable menu of every applicable service, with the most popular displayed by default.

+Launched in early June 2008, E-MAILiT has been used on MTV, PC World, Favoritus Bookmarks, and many more websites and blogs.
+New products, services and features are constantly added and updated.

-And the best of all: our Support Team is trying very hard every single day to give the maximum quality of support to our users/publishers, without of thinking the time cost consuming or anything else.
+Our Support Team is trying very hard every single day to give the maximum quality of support to our users/publishers, without of thinking the time cost consuming or anything else.
 Small or Big Publisher accounts, they have the same treating from us.

 Optionally, <a href="http://www.e-mailit.com/widget/login">sign in or create an account</a> with us to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics.

 Soon, we will release E-MAILiT Login Ads Beta. <a href="mailto:support@e-mailit.com">Send us an email</a> if you want to be a **E-MAILiT Login Ads Beta Publisher**.

+If you have a question, you can tweet at <a href="http://twitter.com/emailit">@emailit</a>, or email support@e-mailit.com

-<a href="http://twitter.com/emailit">Follow us on Twitter</a> | <a href="http://www.e-mailit.com/tos.html">We Do Not Track You</a>
+<a href="http://www.e-mailit.com/tos.html">We Do Not Track You</a>

 <a href="http://www.e-mailit.com/solutions.html">Check out the sharing buttons</a>